sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-14-release.md

 [Cody for JetBrains v6.0.14](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat) is now available!
 This plugin version has new models from Anthropic and Google, better feature discoverability, updated UI hints, experimental Ollama support, and more.

-## New models: Claude 3.5 Sonnet + Gemini 1.5 Flash and Pro
+## New models: Claude 3.5 Sonnet + Gemini 1.5 Flash & Pro

 Cody for JetBrains now includes new flagship models from both Anthropic and Google, including: